-How would the Department of Culture and Heritage be able to support the Department of Economic Development and Transportation in rolling out on a more wide basis across the territory.
+How would the Department of Culture and Heritage be able to support the Department of Economic Development and Transportation in rolling out on a wider basis across the territory?
 Not everyone is technologically literate.
 There are a lot of emerging technologies that seem complicated, but at the end of the day they can be simplified for everyday use.

 I would just like to get an indication of what kind of support the Department of Culture and Heritage would be able to provide in that avenue.
 Thank you, Mr. Chairman.
-Chairman (interpretation): Thank you.
-Ms. Quassa.